Application for a wind farm at Kintradwell - Decision issued - Refusal

-Proposed wind farm at Kintradwell - planning process
+Proposed wind farm at Kintradwell - planning history

 On 16 November 2021, The Highland Council, as relevant planning authority, objected to this application.

 In 2001, The Highland Council (THC) identified Loch Fleet, Loch Brora and Glen Loth as an Area of Great Landscape Value.
 In 2009 citations were drawn up in order to understand the special qualities of such areas, now known as Special Landscape Areas (SLAs), and the possible impact of future development.
 In 2010 the SLAs were confirmed and adopted into the Highland Wide Local Development Plan.
 The boundary of our SLA is shown on the linked map where you will see that the proposed wind farm is in its heart.

 Our community has fought hard since the mid 90’s to preserve the SLA and our coastal hills from intrusive development.
 To date we have succeeded, and the pattern of development has been to preserve the coastal ridgelines.
 The existing wind farms at Gordonbush and Kilbraur are behind the ridge, more discreetly sited to preserve views from our coastal communities, the A9 and points across the Firth, and are outside the SLA.